 Investing in equities can be broken down into two basic categories: active and passive.
-In the simplest of terms, an active strategy involves buying and selling, while a passive strategy involves buying and holding.
-With regards to mutual funds, the active strategy is often referred to as an actively managed fund, and a passive strategy is often referred to as an index fund or ETF.
+In simple terms, an active strategy involves buying and selling, while a passive strategy involves buying and holding.
+With regards to mutual funds, the active strategy is often referred to as an actively managed fund, and a passive strategy can be found with index funds and exchange-traded funds (ETF).

 We believe that the tax efficient equity strategies we build for our clients should include both active and passive investment vehicles because different circumstances indicate different solutions.
-Limiting yourself to one or the other can result in lost opportunities.
+Limiting a portfolio to one or the other can result in lost opportunities.

-The proportion of active vs. passive is dependent upon a variety of factors that you or your adviser must weigh to match your individual needs.
-Let’s explore two mainstream passive investment tools: index mutual funds and exchange traded index mutual funds, commonly known as passive ETFs.
+Let’s explore two mainstream passive investment tools: index mutual funds and exchange-traded index mutual funds, commonly known as passive ETFs.

 Index Mutual Funds

-One well-known index mutual fund on the market today is managed by a team of Certified Financial Analysts.
-The fund invests in the stocks that comprise the S&P 500 index with the top ten holdings by portfolio weighting including, as I write this, Apple, Microsoft, Amazon, Facebook, Johnson & Johnson, JP Morgan Chase, Berkshire Hathaway Inc. B, Exxon Mobil, Alphabet (better known as Google), and Bank of America.
-The internal expenses, or Operating Expense Ratio, for this fund is .14%.
+One well-known index mutual fund on the market today is managed by a team of Chartered Financial Analysts.
+The fund invests in the stocks that comprise the S&P 500 index with the top ten holdings by portfolio weighting—including, as I write this, Apple, Microsoft, Amazon, Facebook, Tesla, Alphabet Inc. A (better known as Google), Alphabet Inc. Class C, Berkshire Hathaway Inc. B., Johnson & Johnson, and JP Morgan Chase.
+The internal expense (or operating expense ratio) for this fund is 0.14%.

 As with any index fund, the management team is not assigned the task of evaluating or researching the different stocks it holds.
 The fund will only buy the stocks that make up the index the fund will be tracking in the proportion they are represented in the index.
 One of the reasons the cost is so low is there is no research necessary to determine the fund’s holdings.

-Here’s how it works: Every day at the close of the market, the value of all the stocks held by a fund are added together and then divided by the number of shares outstanding.
-This value equals that day’s price—or NAV (net asset value).
+Every day at the close of the market, the value of all the stocks held by a fund are added together and then divided by the number of shares outstanding.
+This value equals that day’s price—or NAV.
 This price is fixed until the next business day’s market close, at which time the NAV is calculated again.
 Any trades placed during the day will all be priced at the NAV determined at the close of the trading day.
-Some days the NAV increases, some days it decreases.
+Some days the NAV increases; some days it decreases.
 Funds tend to be purchased in terms of dollars rather than shares.

-The S&P 500 Index fund mentioned above has a corollary S&P 500 ETF that is managed by the same team leader and has the same exact top 10 holdings.
-It’s operating expense ratio is slightly lower at .04%.
-From an investment standpoint, the index fund and the Exchange Traded Fund are virtually the same.
+The S&P 500 Index fund mentioned above has a corollary S&P 500 ETF that is managed by the same team leader and has identical top 10 holdings.
+It has a slightly lower operating expense ratio of 0.03%.
+From an investment standpoint, the index fund and the exchange-traded fund are virtually the same.
 They accomplish the same things: low cost and passively managed exposure to the stocks that comprise the S&P 500.
-And because they are both passive investments (aka buy and hold) they are both very tax efficient and an excellent choice for taxable accounts.
+And because they are both passive investments (aka buy and hold), they are both very tax efficient and, we believe, a good choice for taxable accounts.

 The difference can be summed up in two words: intraday trading.
 Unlike mutual funds, ETFs can be bought and sold anytime throughout the day.
-If you enter an order to buy the ETF on Tuesday at 10:15am EST and the market is down, you will get the price based on the value of the underlying securities at that point in time as opposed to the end of the trading day like index mutual funds.
-If you place another order for the same fund later in the day and the market changes, you will get a price per share that reflects that change.
-Being able to buy and sell at any time during market hours is the most differentiating factor between mutual funds and ETFs.
+If you enter an order to buy an ETF on Tuesday at 10:15am EST and the market is down, you will get the price based on the value of the underlying securities at that point in time, as opposed to the end of the trading day, like you would with an index mutual fund.
+If you place another order for the same fund later in the day, and the market has changed since your first order, you will get a price per share that reflects that change.
+Being able to buy and sell at any time during market hours is the key differentiating factor between mutual funds and ETFs.

-How do you choose between the two?
-To put things into perspective, if you are a long-term investor, the ability to trade intraday is of no significance to your investment strategy or your performance.
-Knowing the exact price at the time you enter your order may seem important but is actually not a factor over the long term.
-The positive aspects of being able to trade intraday also has some potential negatives.
+How does one choose between the two?
+To put things into perspective, a long-term investor’s ability to trade intraday is probably of no significance to investment strategy or performance.
+Knowing the exact price at the time an order is placed may seem important, but it is not a factor over the long term.
+The positive aspects of being able to trade intraday also have some potential negatives.

-Just like mutual funds, ETFs are given a NAV at the close of the market every day, but throughout the day, they are assigned an Intraday NAV (iNAV) that is updated every 15 seconds.
+Just like mutual funds, ETFs are given a NAV at the close of the market every day.
+But unlike mutual funds, they are also assigned an intraday NAV (iNAV) that is updated every 15 seconds.
 Because ETFs are traded on the exchange, there is always an ask price (buyers get this price) and a bid price (sellers get this price).